magantiv/Dean-690-Project/README.md

 ## Detect Second Provider

+Under normal circumstances, a medical unit is equipped with two providers.
+However, when the situation is serious, additional providers will be needed.
+Therefore, we need to find out under which circumstances additional providers(second provider) are needed.
-Three steps to classify Second Provider Calls
+Three steps to classify Second Provider Calls.
 *  Step 1 : TransportLOC column contains categories from level one to level four.
 "Level one" implies that it was a second provider case.
 *  Step 2 : The number of the different units that have transport status in the unit history dataset is "greater than one".
 *  Step 3 : Match the time that the units were out of service and the time that units back to service to during the incident.